frmfm/FRAMED-2.0-Guide/README.md

 ## 1-4.Application(EXE) Artworks

+### ■ Resolution

+• The screen will display at W1080*H1920 pixels resolution.
+Please be aware of this resolution when developing your artwork.

+### ■ Continuous Playback Time

+• Any artwork application on FRAMED will be exposed to being played at maximum 24 hours for continuous playback (the device is programmed to automatically restart once a day).
+Please test to make sure that the artwork can be played continuously for 24 hours before submission.

+• Please debug and optimize the artwork as much as possible, being careful of memory leakage.

+• If we detect any malfunctions after the artwork has been released to the public, the artist will be responsible for modifying/updating the artwork as per the license contract.
+Please review the details the article 4-1 of the contract.

+### ■ Artwork Submission

+• Please submit all files listed below in one folder .zip file (in the root, no subfolders except for other related project files):

+- Projector file (main.exe) for Windows startup

+- All other related files (SWF/text/images/sound)

+• Specify file locations as relative paths.

+• Do not include fullscreen commands (fscommand (“fullscreen”, “true”).
+This will be done automatically on the FRAMED device.

 ## 1-5.Flash(SWF) Artworks

 This section is for artworks developed in Flash.
 Please review the instructions below, and submit your work in the specified format.
 Our development team will review and test your artwork.